 First aid for a funnel web bite

-If you’re unlucky and get bitten by a funnel-web, stay calm.
+If you’re unlucky and get bitten by a funnel web, stay calm.
 Apply a pressure bandage over the bite.
 The bandage should be tight enough that you can’t slip a finger underneath it.
 Use another bandage to immobilise the whole arm or leg.
 Start at the fingers or toes and apply the bandage upwards to the body.
 Splint the limb so it can’t be moved.
 If it’s possible, mark on the bandage where the bite is.
 Phone an ambulance immediately.
-A patient and the limb which has been bitten, should not be moved.
-You’ll just move the venom around your body and this could be fatal.
+The patient and the limb that has been bitten should not be moved.
+You’ll just move the venom around your body, and this could be fatal.

 Australian Reptile Park anti-venom program

-The good news is that since anti-venom has been used from 1981, there have been no deaths from funnel web spiders in Australia.
+The good news is that since anti-venom has been used since 1981, there have been no deaths from funnel web spiders in Australia.
 Did you know it takes up to 150 spiders to create just one vial of anti-venom?
-If you can safely catch a funnel web, without any danger to yourself, you are encouraged to put them in a sealed container and drive them to John Hunter Hospital.
-You can also take them to the Animal Referal & Emergency Centre at Broadmeadow or down to the Australian Reptile Park on the Central Coast.
-Here they’ll be milked of their venom and it will be used to make anti-venom and save lives all over Australia.
+If you can safely catch a funnel web, without any danger to yourself, you are encouraged to put it in a sealed container.
+You can take them to the Animal Referral & Emergency Centre at Broadmeadow or down to the Australian Reptile Park on the Central Coast.
+Here they’ll be milked of their venom, and it will be used to make anti-venom and save lives all over Australia.

 References: